Fossil Free Eugene is a Coalition

 - Transitioning all utilities in the City to 100% renewable energy by 2030

-Not only are these steps necessary to preventing the worst impacts of the climate crisis, but they will greatly reduce the risks to health and safety posed to our community by fracked gas and other fossil fuels, and save us money all the while.
+Not only are these steps necessary to prevent the worst impacts of the climate crisis, but they will greatly reduce the risks to health and safety posed to our community by fracked gas and other fossil fuels, and save us money all the while.

 A recent study showed that children who grow up in households with a gas stove have a 42% higher chance of developing asthma symptoms.
 A UCLA study showed that exhaust from gas appliances produces carbon monoxide and nitrogen dioxide exposures that exceed national and California standards in 90% of the homes modeled.